 Since I last wrote you, I regret to say there have been some changes in the plot of our new picture, "A Night in Casablanca."
 In the new version I play Bordello, the sweetheart of Humphrey Bogart.
 Harpo and Chico are itinerant rug peddlers who are weary of laying rugs and enter a monastery just for a lark.
 This is a good joke on them, as there hasn't been a lark in the place for fifteen years.

-What eventually happened was not that Warner Bros. sued the Marxes, but that it finally gave up in exasperation before being able to glean any details about A Night in Casablanca, and the matter was dropped when the Marx Brothers movie turned into a general spoof of Casablanca-like films rather than a parody of Casablanca itself.
-By then, however, the Marxes had succeeded in making Warner Bros. look like humorless fools while generating plenty of free publicity for their own film, and the fact that the controversy was a deliberately manufactured one will undoubtedly always remain a secondary detail.
+What eventually happened was not that Warner Bros. sued the Marxes, but that the studio finally gave up in exasperation at being unable to glean any details about the plot or setting of A Night in Casablanca from the Marxes, and the matter was dropped when the Marx Brothers movie turned into a general spoof of